insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 ## Managing - Action & Different Filters

 Actions are certain tasks like getting data from an application or sending data to an application based on specific API filter conditions known as Action Filters.
-Every Schema is an entity that requires to multiple actions to perform multiple operations as per the transaction happening.
-For Eg: GET, POST, PUT, DELETE etc.
+Every Schema is an entity that requires multiple actions to perform multiple operations as per the transaction happening.
+For Eg : GET, POST, PUT, DELETE etc.
 This section of the document will enable the user to create actions, action filter and error filters under a created schema, when working with processflow.

 ### Prerequisites
 - The User should have a valid APPSeCONNECT account.
 - APPSeCONNECT should be up and running.
 - An application node is needed for defining the Actions.
-- The app node needs to be dragged in the [designer section](/processflow/designer-processflow/) to define the actions under [manage schema](/processflow/adding-schema-actions/).
+- The app node needs to be dragged in the [designer section](/processflow/components-of-processflow/) to define the actions under [manage schema](/processflow/processflow-app/#listing-of-schemas-and-attributes).
-- The [Schemas should be created](/processflow/adding-schema-actions/#adding-schemas-in-an-application-node-of-process-flow) under which the Actions are to be defined.
+- The [Schemas should be created](/processflow/processflow-app/#adding-schemas-in-an-application-node) under which the Actions are to be defined.
 - For defining **Action & Retry Filters**, you need to have the ACTIONS created for the chosen application on your organisations.
 - You need to have an action filter/retry filter created, to create it as a template.